Slovakia Crypto Tax 2026: The 1-Year Holding Rule and the 7% Reduced Rate

 Sources

-• Income Tax Act crypto amendment (effective 1 Jan 2024): reduced 7% rate for crypto held ≥ 1 year; abolition of health-insurance contribution on personal crypto-asset sales
+• Income Tax Act crypto amendment (effective 1 January 2024): the reduced 7% rate for crypto held at least one year and the abolition of the health-insurance contribution on personal crypto-asset sales, as reflected in the Finančná správa guidance above.

 Editorial disclaimer